Weddings are magical occasions, both for those involved and the guests in attendance.

 With so much to plan and organise, it can be easy to feel overwhelmed.
 One aspect of wedding planning to consider carefully is the younger members on the guestlist.
 For some, you may not want to invite children at all, or you might reach a compromise and invite them to the reception only rather than the ceremony.
 Whatever your stance on children at weddings is, we’ve created the ultimate guide to wedding etiquette for little ones, so you can focus on basking in the magic of your special day.
 We’ll be focusing on the girls at weddings as it’s what we at Molly Brown London specialise in.
 But of course, plenty of these tips will please your little boys too, so don’t worry about them being left out of the fun!

-Where you seat children can be a difficult decision.
+Where you seat the children can be a difficult decision.
 You may initially want to put them all on a table together to enjoy each other’s company, but don’t forget that some younger children may need adult supervision, or that older children may not appreciate feeling babied.
-A remedy for this could be to seat your younger attendees and teens on separate tables, or have baby friendly adult tables, as well as adult only tables.
+A remedy for this could be to seat your younger attendees and teens on separate tables or have baby-friendly adult tables, as well as adult-only tables.

-Read on to discover the solutions for all your concerns, from how to make them feel involved to how to cater for them and keep them entertained.
-And remember, it’s okay if it doesn’t all go exactly to plan.
+Read on to discover the solutions for all your concerns; From how to make them feel involved, to how to cater for them and keep them entertained.
+Remember, it’s okay if it doesn’t all go exactly to plan.
 Have fun and enjoy your big day!